vain/asciiworld/README.md

 `-o`: Draw land masses as filled polygons.
 You'll get garbled results when using this together with country borders.

+`-d dusk`: Choose definition of "dusk" and thus the twilight span.
+Accepts "nau" for nautical dusk (12 degree twilight) or "ast" for astronomical dusk (18 degree twilight).
+By default, civil dusk (6 degree twilight) is used.

 More ideas
 ==========